Nonprofits in New York City have been giving away food since the late 1700s. To whom? The poor.

 - The components vary greatly in shelf life.
 The regular milk is good for a few days, but the pretzels last for months.
 If any component reaches the end of its useful life, the whole meal is discarded.

-- Visit a location on a Friday afternoon shortly before closing time, and you may see dozens of meals not yet claimed.
+- Visit a location on a Friday shortly before closing time, and you may see dozens of meals not yet claimed.
 Ask what will happen to them, and the answer varies.
-I have been told (1) they will all be trashed, (2) some will be trashed but others can be distributed the next week, and (3) all will be trashed unless the Friday afternoon
+I have been told (1) they will all be trashed, (2) some will be trashed but others can be distributed the next week, and (3) all will be trashed unless the Friday

 ladyshows up to take away what is left.